gsilvapt/gsilvapt/README.md

 Here you can find a brief summary of myself.
 Will try to keep this regularly updated, as well as the pinned repositories so you can know what things I have beeb working on lately.

 Thanks for stopping by.
-Kindly [donate to me](https://www.paypal.com/paypalme/gsilvapt) if you can and would like to.
+If you would like to, you can [buy me some coffee](https://ko-fi.com/gsilvapt).

 <table>